Kysss/five-in-a-row/README.md

 3. GUI for easier interaction. </br>

 # Links
-For more information (slides and write-up) about the project and more detailed tasks breakdown, please see http://cs.oswego.edu/~yxia/coursework/csc466/project/index.html
+For more information (slides and informal write-up) about the project and more detailed tasks breakdown, please see http://cs.oswego.edu/~yxia/coursework/csc466/project/index.html